Amazon workers in Germany on strike over wagesDecember 16, 2013 @ 3:26 am

 Ver.di says German workers will also picket with American colleagues outside the Amazon headquarters in Seattle to press their demands.

-Amazon says its distribution warehouses in Germany are logistical centers, and employees are already paid on the upper end of what workers in the logistical industry earn.
+The union says Amazon workers receive lower wages than others in retail and mail-order jobs.
+Amazon says its distribution warehouses in Germany are logistics centers and employees are already paid on the upper end of what workers in that industry earn.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 It's the first time Washington gun owners could lose their rights without a felony conviction

 Pike Place Market unveils plans for a dramatic $65 million makeover

 13 things to know about the Sounders, and their fans, as they kick off the season Saturday